teddyhwang/django-cheetah/README.md

 ## Introduction

-Django Cheetah is a starting template to use for front-end only projects.
+Django Cheetah is a starting template to use for front-end projects.
+This is ideal for any project that requires providing front-end stating HTML templates and associated media assets to another team that will integrate with a separate back-end.

-Utilize the powerful template engine Django uses with the comfort of compiling assets using django-pipeline and django-require.
+Consider this as a toolkit to utilize the powerful template engine Django provideas as well as having all the asset management taken care of (compiling CSS, JS assets and organizing requirejs projects).

 ## Quick Install